Skip to product information

 1996 After graduating from high school, he studied under Tanba ware artist "Nishibata Tadashi"

-2001 Graduated from Kyoto City Industrial Research Institute Ceramics Department
+2001 Graduated from Kyoto City Industrial Research Institute, Department of Ceramics

-2003: Assigned to Saint Vincent as a member of the Japan Overseas Cooperation Volunteers
+2003: Assigned to Saint Vincent as a ceramics volunteer with the Japan Overseas Cooperation Volunteers

 2006 Became independent in Tachikui, Sasayama City